Skip to content

 Yes, You Can Beat the Market

-But as we peel back the onion on this advice, we face two logical problems.
+But as we peel back the onion on this guidance, we face two logical conundrums.

-2. Second, if my strategy loses to the market, then my anti-strategy should beat the market.
-Just do the exact opposite of me.
+2. Second, if my stock-picking strategy loses to the market (as people might suggest), then my antistrategy should beat the market.
+If one person is losing, just do the opposite of them.
 Voila.
 If I lose, you’ll win.
 Thus, at least one of us has “beaten the market.”

 That was quick.
 It’s clearly not true to say “you can’t beat the market.”
 It’s an incomplete statement.
 It needs more details, more backup.
 And it leaves people misinformed.
 We’re going to fix that today.